VoltDB/voltdb-labs/java/games/README.md

   ./run.sh clean

 To configure for more than 1 node, edit the deployment.xml file.
-Basic instructions are in Using VoltDB, Section 6.1, and all the options for the deploymen file are described in Appendix D.
+Basic instructions are in Using VoltDB, Section 6.1, and all the options for the deployment file are described in Appendix D.

 Client application: /client
 ------------------
-To build and run the database application: cd db
+To build and run the client:
+  cd db
   ./run.sh

 Optionally, you can just compile with the following commands ./run.sh srccompile

-Optionally, you can load stocks for us or shanghai with one of the following commands:
-  ./run.sh init-us
-  ./run.sh init-shanghai

-You can run the benchmark with:
-  ./run.sh benchmark

 You may want to edit the parameters for the benchmark.
 To do this, edit the run.sh file, under the section "function benchmark()".

-You can run the ad-hoc query benchmark with:
-  ./run.sh adhoc-benchmark

 You can remove the compiled code with:
 ./run.sh clean